 “It took me several years to be comfortable at being openly ‘out in work’.
 I was in fear that identifying as LGBTQ+ in the legal profession would result in difficult conversations with colleagues, damage to my working relationships and even hinder my prospects of progression.
 I am very fortunate to work with a team and company that values diversity.
 I have developed deep and lasting relationships with my colleagues which go beyond the workplace, and their attitudes of acceptance without exception is something I truly value.
 BLM is already ahead of the curve as an organisation in creating an environment where we celebrate diversity.
 For a long time I have wanted to be more than just a lawyer, I have had a desire to help others in different ways, and BLM has encouraged me to help.” - Victoria Jackson, Associate and EDI Ambassador, BLM

 We are committed to developing, maintaining and supporting a culture of equality, diversity and inclusion for our workforce.
 We seek to sustain a working, learning and social environment in which all our people can achieve their potential and are valued, recognised, supported and celebrated.
-In 2019 we were proud to have been ranked in a list of Top 50 UK employers for inclusiveness, a definitive list of UK based organisations that promote inclusion at each level of employment within their organisation.
+In 2019 and again in 2020 we were proud to have been ranked in a list of Top 50 UK employers for inclusiveness, a definitive list of UK based organisations that promote inclusion at each level of employment within their organisation.
 The list represents those companies which promote all strands of diversity including age, disability, gender, LGBT, race, faith and religion.